Straight flag: United States

+Online

 In 2021, a social media trend called "super straight" emerged on TikTok on 21 February and later spread to other websites like 4chan, Reddit and Twitter.
 Supporters stated that "super straight" was a new sexuality describing heterosexuals who would never have a sexual relationship with transgender people.
 Its originator said he created the term because he was tired of being called transphobic.
-The trend was described by Insider and The Daily Dot as a transphobic campaign, and listed by GLAAD as online hate speech.
+The trend was described by Insider as transphobic, and listed by GLAAD as online hate speech.
 Supporters of the trend created an orange and black flag, which has been said to be meant to imitate PornHub's logo.
 Variants of the flag included the hashtag "#SuperStraight" or intertwined male and female symbols.
-Some people on 4chan used the acronym SS for "super straight", which led some people, including some supporters of the trend on the website, to associate it with the logo of Adolf Hitler's Schutzstaffel, which also used SS as its acronym.
+Some 4chan users used the acronym SS for "super straight", which led some people, including some supporters of the trend on the website, to associate it with the logo of Adolf Hitler's Schutzstaffel, which also used SS as its acronym.
 As a result, some flags with Nazi symbolism were also used by these supporters.

 Allyship

-A variation of the alternating black-and-white striped flag is known as the straight ally flag, and represents heterosexual people who support the LGBT community.
-It combines the black and white straight flag with the rainbow LGBT flag.
+A variation of the alternating black-and-white striped flag is known as the straight ally flag, and represents heterosexual people who support the LGBTQ community.
+It combines the black and white straight flag with the rainbow LGBTQ flag.
 The rainbow portion of the flag sometimes takes the form of an "A", representing the word "allies", or an inverted "V".
 It originated in the late 2000s, but its exact origin is unknown.